How to grow an avocado tree from seed (with photos)

 If you’re lucky, after about 4-6 weeks you may notice the bottom part of the seed has started splitting.
 That’s a good sign!
 Keep it going.

 A successful seed will start sprouting its taproot after a few more weeks of waiting.
 This is an even better sign.
-I've had some seeds that started growing a taproot and then died with no warning... but we won't put that out into the universe.
+I’ve had some seeds that started growing a taproot and then died with no warning… but we won’t put that out there.

 Let the taproot continue to grow.
 The seed will continue to split vertically down the middle, and a stem will sprout from the top, too.
-I let Bao's roots and stem grow for a whileeee because I was too nervous to move it into soil 🤣
+I let its roots and stem grow for a while because I was too nervous to move it into soil 🤣

 When the roots and stem are very sturdy though, it’s time to plant!